 I received my Medical degree in 2013.
-I´m currently doing specialist training in obstetrics and gynaecology, and working full time in Helsinki University Hospital.
-My PhD project focuses on uterine leiomyomas in fertile aged women.
+I´m currently doing specialist training in obstetrics and gynecology, and working full time at the Helsinki University Hospital.
+My PhD project focuses on uterine leiomyomas in people assigned female at birth during their fertile years.
 Our goal is to clarify the molecular background in leiomyomas that lead to operative treatment at a young age.
 We are especially interested in finding factors that lead to the development of leiomyomas very early, or on the other hand, recurrently.
 In the clinical part of the project, we study the effects of myomectomy on later reproductive health and quality of life.

 I completed my Master’s degree in genetics in 2020.
 Currently I am studying endometrial polyps.
 Although endometrial polyps are very common gynecological tumors, their molecular background and pathogenesis are largely unknown.
 I am utilizing exomic, genomic and transcriptomic next-generation sequencing methods to characterize genetic aberrations affecting the pathogenesis of these benign uterine tumors.